Institute of Certified Management Accountants of Sri Lanka: History

-International Associations Recognition.
+International Associations Recognition

 CMA Sri Lanka now a full member of the International Federation of Accountants (IFAC) since 2014.
 The IFAC is a global organization for the accountancy profession.

 The institute, received the membership of other regional accountancy bodies such as the confederation of Asian and Pacific Accountants (CAPA).
 Member of the South Asian Federation of Accountants (SAFA). and Toastmasters International.

-Examination Structure
+Examination structure

-The institution has 4 levels of examination and an integrative case study.
-The examination levels are respectively Foundation Level, Operational Level, Managerial Level, Strategic Level.
+The institution has 4 levels of examination and an integrative case study: Foundation, Operational, Managerial, and Strategic.